exoplatform/exo-documentation/docs/Administration.rst

 you are redirected to the ``Binding reports`` tab  with a new entry (space/group/Remove binding operation) and the group's item is immediately removed from the :ref:`Bound groups <boundGroupsSection>` section.

-Same as for the "Add binding", the "Remove binding" is also executed with a job which is launched each 5 minutes.
+Same as for the **Add binding**, the "Remove binding" is also executed with a job which is launched each 5 minutes.
 When the execution time comes, the "Remove binding" process removes all the group's users except those who belong to the space before the binding.
 If they are no more :ref:`bound users <boundUsers>` i.e. they don't belong to an another bound group, they resume their